Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Beginners/3 - Advanced Kaeon FUSION/README.md

     a
     b

-It is also useful to use the time command to get the number of seconds on the computer'c clock.
+It is also useful to use the time command to get the number of seconds on the computer's clock.

 For example, running: